-- 1. An eligible law student may appear in this Court on behalf of any indigent person if the person on whose behalf he or she is appearing has indicated in writing his or her consent to that appearance and the supervising attorney has also indicated in writing approval of that appearance. - 2.
-An eligible law student may also appear in any criminal matter on behalf of the government with the written approval of the prosecuting attorney or his or her authorized representative and of the supervising attorney. - 3.
-An eligible law student may also appear in this Court in any civil matter on behalf of the government, with the written approval of the attorney representing that entity. - 4.
-In each case, the written consent and approval referred to above shall be filed in the record of the case and shall be brought to the attention of the Judge. - 5.
-The Board of Governors of The Florida Bar shall fix the standards by which indigency is determined under this Rule upon the recommendation of the largest voluntary bar association located in the state judicial circuit in which this program is implemented.
+- (1) An eligible law student may participate in proceedings in open court in the Bankruptcy Court on behalf of any indigent person if the person on whose behalf the student is appearing has indicated in writing their consent to that appearance and the supervising attorney has also indicated in writing approval of that appearance.
+The written consent and approval shall be filed in the record of the case and shall be brought to the attention of the Judge. - (2) The Board of Governors of The Florida Bar shall fix the standards by which indigency is determined under this Rule upon the recommendation of the largest voluntary bar association located in the state judicial circuit in which this program is implemented. - (3) In addition, an eligible law student may engage in other activities, under the general supervision of a member of the bar of this Court, but outside the personal presence of that lawyer, including: - (A) preparation of pleadings and other documents to be filed in any matter in which the student is eligible to appear, but such pleadings or documents must be signed by the supervising attorney; - (B) preparation of briefs, abstracts and other documents to be filed in appellate courts, but such documents must be signed by the supervising attorney; - (C) except when the assignment of counsel in the matter is required by any constitutional provision, statute or rule of this Court, assistance to indigent inmates of correctional institutions or other persons who request such assistance in preparing applications for and supporting documents for post-conviction relief.
+If there is an attorney of record in the matter, all such assistance must be supervised by the attorney of record, and all documents submitted to the Court on behalf of such a client must be signed by the attorney of record;

-- 6. In addition, an eligible law student may engage in other activities, under the general supervision of a member of the bar of this Court, but outside the personal presence of that lawyer, including: - (a) preparation of pleadings and other documents to be filed in any matter in which the student is eligible to appear, but such pleadings or documents must be signed by the supervising attorney; - (b) preparation of briefs, abstracts and other documents to be filed in appellate courts, but such documents must be signed by the supervising attorney; - (c) except when the assignment of counsel in the matter is required by any constitutional provision, statute or rule of this Court, assistance to indigent inmates of correctional institutions or other persons who request such assistance in preparing applications for and supporting documents for post-conviction relief.
-If there is an attorney of record in the matter, all such assistance must be supervised by the attorney of record, and all documents submitted to the Court on behalf of such a client must be signed by the attorney of record; - (d) each document or pleading must contain the name of the eligible law student who has participated in drafting it.
-If he or she participated in drafting only a portion of it, that fact may be mentioned. - G. Court Administration.
-The Chief Judge, or one or more members of the Court appointed by the Chief Judge, shall act on behalf of the Court in connection with any function of this Court under this Rule.
+- (D) each document or pleading must contain the name of the eligible law student who has participated in drafting it.
+If the student participated in drafting only a portion of it, that fact may be mentioned. - (g) Court Administration.
+The Chief Judge1, or one or more members of the Court appointed by the Chief Judge, shall act on behalf of the Court in connection with any function of this Court under this Rule.
 The Ad Hoc Committee on Attorney Admissions, Peer Review and Attorney Grievance shall assist the Court to administer this Rule including the review of applications and continuing eligibility for certification of programs, supervising attorneys, and students.

-Effective Dec.
-1, 1994; amended effective April 15, 1996; April 15, 2002; April 15, 2007.
+Effective December 1, 1994.
+Amended effective April 15, 1996; April 15, 2002; April 15, 2007; April 15, 2010; December 1, 2015; December 1, 2017.